Ideology of the Islamic State: Demands of the Caliphate

 Having declared itself to be a new Caliphate, and al-Baghdadi to be the new Caliph, IS has declared "We inform the Muslims that, with the announcement of the caliphate, it has become obligatory for all Muslims to give Bay'ah and support him", and "O Muslims in all places.
 Whoso is able to emigrate to the Islamic State, let him emigrate.
 For emigration to the Abode of Islam is obligatory".
-This holds true for all other jihadi groups including Al-Qaeda which (IS believes) has lost its reason for existing independently.
+This holds true for all other jihadi groups, including Al-Qaeda, which (IS believes) has lost its reason for existing independently.

 Salafi Jihadists such as IS believe that only a legitimate authority can undertake the leadership of jihad, and that the first priority over other areas of combat, such as fighting non-Muslim countries, is the purification of Islamic society.
 For example, IS regards the (non-Salafi) Palestinian Islamist Sunni group Hamas as apostates who have no legitimate authority to lead jihad and it regards fighting Hamas as the first step before confrontation with Israel.

-But IS goes further, ordering all jihadists everywhere that they obey and must pledge their loyalty to the commander of the faithful — i.e. their now deceased caliph Abu Bakr al-Baghdadi — who had ordered his fighters to "split the head" and "strike the neck" of those who do not.
-That IS is serious about this demand for obedience is reflected in its attacks on the Al-Nusra Front in Syria, a group which declined to pledge loyalty to ISIL.
-The fight has involved "wholesale rapes, beheadings and crucifixions" and killed "thousands of skilled fighters from both sides".
+But IS goes further, ordering all jihadists everywhere that they obey and must pledge their loyalty to the commander of the faithful — i.e., their now deceased caliph Abu Bakr al-Baghdadi.
+The Seriousness of IS about this demand for obedience is reflected in its conflict with the Al-Nusra Front in Syria, a group which declined to pledge loyalty to ISIL and opposed them.
+The fight has involved "beheadings and crucifixions" and killed "thousands of skilled fighters from both sides".

 Offensive Jihad

 According to Hayder al-Khoei, the central importance of the restoration of the caliphate of early Islam to IS's philosophy is symbolized by the Black Standard IS has adopted, a variant of the legendary battle flag of Muhammad displaying the Seal of Muhammad within a white circle, with the phrase above it, "There is no God but Allah".

-Without a caliphate, there can be no offensive jihad, according to traditional Islamic law.
+All traditional Islamic scholars believe in Offensive Jihad, but the majority of them also say that Offensive Jihad must be performed by the Caliphate.
 According to jihadist preacher Anjem Choudary, "Hitherto, we were just defending ourselves," but now IS can fight to the forcible expansion into countries that are ruled by non-Muslims.
 Waging of war to expand the caliphate is an essential duty of the caliph, so according to its ideological supporters like Anjem Choudary, IS is not just allowed to fight offensively but forbidden not to.

 The work The Management of Savagery describes three stages of jihad.